KDPRO-SINTEF/BowtieTool/README.md

 # BowtieTool

 Docker is required to run this application.
-Please refer to the officiel website at https://www.docker.com/.
+Please refer to the official website at https://www.docker.com/.

 ## Front-end installation